Codecademy/docs/content/general/concepts/binary-search-tree/terms/inorder-traversal/inorder-traversal.md

 ---
-Title: 'Inorder Traversal'
+Title: "Inorder Traversal"
-Description: 'First traverses the left subtree, then the root, and then the right subtree.'
+Description: "First traverses the left subtree, then the root, and then the right subtree."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Algorithms'
+  - "Algorithms"
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Binary Tree'
+  - "Binary Tree"
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Search'
+  - "Search"
-  - 'Trees'
+  - "Trees"
 CatalogContent:
-  - 'complex-data-structures'
+  - "complex-data-structures"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Inorder traversal** is a depth-first search [algorithm](https://www.codecademy.com/resources/docs/general/algorithm) for a binary search tree that first traverses the left subtree, then the root, then traverses the right subtree.
 This provides the nodes of the binary search tree in increasing order.
 To get nodes in decreasing order, inorder traversal can be done in reverse.